Confederate Honey: Reception

 Motion Picture Exhibitor said on April 17, 1940: "By far the slap-happiest and most laugh-provoking reel of color cartoon ever put out by Leon Schlesinger (and that takes in a lot of territory).
 This take-off on Gone with the Wind had a projection room audience doubled up with laughter.
-It concerns the sad tale of Elmer Cutter, who is called to the colors before he has an opportunity to propose to Crimson O'Hair Oil.
+It concerns the sad tale of Elmer Cutter, who is called to the colors before he has an opportunity to propose to Crimson O'Hairoil.
 He does return, however, but he doesn't get the gal who waited patiently for him.
 Ah, Woe!
 Excellent."